-Let´s keep this short and simple.
-Ireland was once the most popular producer of Whiskey in the world with over 1200 legal Distilleries (the number of illegal ones was much higher) in the 18th Century.
-The oldest licensed distillery in the world is the Old Bushmills Distillery in Northern Ireland and the license is from 1608, although the company was established in 1784.
+Ireland was once one of the most popular producers of Whiskey in the world with over 1200 legal distilleries (the number of Illegal ones much higher) in the 18th Century.
+The oldest licensed distillery in the world is in the Old Bushmills Distillery in Northern Ireland.
+The License if from 1608, although the company was established in 1784

-In the late 19th and 20th Century there was a period of decline, due to different factors like wars, sanctions and technological development.
-For example the Scottish invented a new method to produce Whiskey, the coffey still, which was faster and cheaper than the Irish one, the pot still.
-The Irish sticked to their old method and Scotland overtook Ireland as a market leader rapidly.
+In the late 19th and 20th century there was a period of decline due to different factors like wars, sanctions, and technological development.
+For example, the Scottish invented a new method to produce Whiskey, the coffee still, which was faster and cheaper than the Irish way, the pot still.
+The Irish stuck to their old method and Scotland overtook Ireland as the market leader

-In the 1980´s there were just 3 distilleries left in Ireland, but right now the sector is expanding rapidly again.
-There are 16 distilleries operating now and 14 are planned.
-You can also find some illegal ones nowadays that produce Whiskey with up to 90% alcoholic content.
-It’s the fastest growing alcoholic market of the whole world since the 1990´s for every year with rates of growth up to 20%, so Ireland is really catching up again.
+In the 1980s there were just 3 distilleries left in Ireland, but right now the sector is expanding rapidly again.
+There are 16 distilleries operating now so Ireland is catching back up.

 How to make Whiskey

-- Malting: The barley gets soaked for 3 days in water and is then dried.
-If it’s roasted afterwards you speak off malted barley, but there are also whiskeys with unmalted barley.
+2: Malting: The barley gets soaked for 3 days in water and is then dried If it’s roasted afterwards you speak off malted barley, but there are also whiskeys with unmalted barley.

-- Fermentation: Now the yeast is added to the sugar solution and the barley grains get extracted.
-The sugar converts into alcohol now and this takes around 48 hours, but can vary for each Whiskey.
+4: Fermentation: Now the yeast is added to the sugar solution and the barley grains get extracted.
+The sugar converts into alcohol now and this takes around 48 hours, but can vary for each whiskey.

-- Maturation: Afterwards it gets stored in oak barrels for at least 3 years.
-The solution ages and after 3 years you can call it Whiskey.
+6: Maturation: Afterwards, the batch is stored in an oak barrel for at least 3 years.
+The solution ages and after 3 years you can officially call it Whiskey.
 It generates flavours from the barrel and reduces by 2% per year during this time.

-- Single Malt Whiskey: It contains malted barley and it can be double or triple distilled.
+Single Malt Whiskey: Contains malted barley and it can be double or triple distilled.

-- Grain Whiskey: It can contain a variety of grains and not just barley.
-It´s also made in a column or coffey still and not in the traditional pot still.
+Grain Whiskey: can contain a variety of grains and not just barley.
+It’s also made in a column or a coffee still not in the traditional pot still.

-Famous Irish Whiskeys are: Bushmills, Jameson, Powers, Tullamore Dew and Telling.
-They have to be made completely in Ireland and must been fermented with yeast.
-Furthermore their minimum alcohol content has to be 40%.
+Famous Irish Whiskeys include Bushmills, Jameson, Powers, Tullamore Dew, and Telling.
+They have to be made completely in Ireland and must be fermented with yeast.
+Furthermore, their minimum alcohol content has to be 40%.

 Distilleries in Dublin

 The Teeling Distillery opened in 2015 and was the first new distillery in Dublin for over 125 years.
-It was opened by Jack and Stephen Teeling, close to the area where the original Teeling Distillery from 1782 was.
+It was opened by Jack and Stephen Teeling, close to the area where the original Teeling Distillery was from in 1782

-The Pearse Lyons Distillery is in the converted St. James Church and was founded by Pearse and Deirdre Lyons.
-It´s now the second current distillery in Dublin and there are more in planning.
+Pearse Lyons Distillery is in the converted St. James Church and was founded by Pearse and Deirdre Lyons.
+It’s now the second current distillery in Dublin and there are more planned for the future.

-The probably most famous distillery is the Old Jameson Distillery in Bow street, but they aren’t making Whiskey there anymore.
-They moved in 1970 and now it´s a visitor centre….
+The most famous distillery is the Old Jameson Distillery in Bow Street, but they aren’t making whiskey there anymore.
+Now it acts as a visitor center and tourist attraction.

-As already said, you can visit the Old Jameson Distillery, but you can also take a look in the Telling or Pearse Lyons Distillery.
-You can get tickets from 15€ and the tours also contain a Whiskey tasting afterwards.
+As already said, you can visit the old Jameson Distillery, but you can also take a look in the Telling of Pearse Lyons Distillery.
+Ticket prices start at 15€ and the tours also contain a whiskey tasting afterward.

 The Dingle Whiskey Bar is the place to be for Whiskey lovers.
-You will have a huge selection of qualitative Whiskeys and the staff will help you to find the right for you.
-If you want to buy a whole bottle I recommend the Celtic Whiskey Shop right next to St. Stephens Green to you.
-They have a huge selection of small or big bottles, from comparatively cheap Whiskeys to expensive ones.
+You will have a huge selection of qualitative Whiskeys and the staff will help you to find the right one for you.
+If you want to buy a bottle I recommend the Celtic Whiskey Shop right next to St. Stephen’s Green.
+They have a huge selection of small or large bottles, from relatively cheap whiskeys to expensive ones.

-You can also visit the Whiskey Museum close to Trinity College to learn everything about the history, the production and the types of Whiskey.
-Tickets start again from 15€ and you can taste some different Whiskeys after the tour.
+You can also visit the Whiskey Museum close to Trinity College to learn about the history, production, and types of whiskey.
+Tickets again start from 15€ and you can taste some different whiskeys after the tour.

-I hope you have learned something about Irish Whiskey and won´t be afraid to try some during your stay in Dublin.
-It really worths it!!
+I hope you have learned something about Irish Whiskey and won’t be afraid to try some during your stay in Dublin!